 After that, user testing is essential to obtain insight into why the clients don’t move.
 These experiences show some consumer anxieties while they are on the web, which factors deter them from shopping, some UX problems that can be solved etc.

 This test is a crucial factor in knowing the customer base’s personality and can not be ignored.

-You will then take the insights you gather from studying the consumer behaviours on your site and adapt it based on those points to ensure that your users are effectively guided and motivated on their way to checkout.
+You will then take the insights you gather from studying the consumer behaviors on your site and adapt it based on those points to ensure that your users are effectively guided and motivated on their way to checkout.

 The critical thing to note here is that CRO isn’t there to help you attract more traffic to your web, it’s there to enable you to get the best out of the traffic you have already.

 Why Is CRO Important For Your Site?